Vanya-16/Vanya-16.github.io/_posts/2020-11-29-Predict Loan Repayment.md

     (316824, 76)

-_We are creating a Sequential Model, with activation function as Rectified Linear Unit, with a Dropout layer of 20% neurones switching off, sigmoid function as activation for output.
+_We are creating a Sequential Model, with activation function as Rectified Linear Unit, with a Dropout layer of 20% neurons switching off, sigmoid function as activation for output.
 Since its a binary classification problem, we are using Binary Cross-Entropy as loss function and Adam as optimizer._

 ```python
 model = Sequential()